opensearch-project/project-website/_posts/2023-04-05-ml-deployment-status.md

  - technical-post
 meta_keywords: machine learning, ML Commons for OpenSearch, deployed models dashboard
 meta_description: Test the experimental deployed model dashboard functionality of OpenSearch Dashboards to view the responsiveness of ML nodes in your cluster.
 excerpt: Before OpenSearch 2.6, checking the status of a deployed machine learning (ML) model in OpenSearch could only be done by using the ML Commons Profile API.
-Although the Profile APi returned data organized by ML nodes, it could not tell you the status of a specific model deployed on that node.
+Although the Profile API returned data organized by ML nodes, it could not tell you the status of a specific model deployed on that node.
 ---

 Before [OpenSearch 2.6](https://opensearch.org/blog/introducing-opensearch-2-6/), checking the status of a deployed machine learning (ML) model in OpenSearch could only be done by using the [ML Commons Profile API](https://opensearch.org/docs/latest/ml-commons-plugin/api/#profile).
 Although the Profile API returned data organized by ML nodes, the response could not tell you the status of a specific model deployed on said ML node.